Strategic and business risks

 - Apprentice programmes at several companies;

-- Maintenance of good contacts with education institutes;
+- Regular contact with relevant education institutes;

 - Various in house training programmes;